nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Serge - 1 / 2 / 2
 - Fargo - 1 - TurnBlue Serge
-- Marcy - 1 then 1 (repeat until CurePlus)
+- Marcy - 1 then 1 (repeat until CurePlus, you can do 2 or 3 if Serge missed to fill missing Stamina)
 - Vita Unus - CurePlus (Do 1's with Marcy or Fargo if this is not done yet)
 - Marcy - EagleEye Serge
 - Serge - 1 then 3